tldr-pages/tldr/pages/common/hub.md

 `hub clone {{username}}/{{repo_name}}`

-- Create a fork of the current repository (cloned directly from another user) under your github profile:
+- Create a fork of the current repository (cloned from another user) under your github profile:

 `hub fork`

-- Create a pull request of the current branch in the upstream project (after sending the changes to your fork on github):
+- Create a PR of the current branch in the original repository (after pushing the branch to github):

 `hub pull-request`

-- Upload the current repository to your github account:
+- Upload the current (local-only) repository to your github account:

 `hub create`